onepiecefreak3/boxologic/README.md

 Future Plans
 ------------
-This project uses a fairly old codebase as a lunching-off point.
+This project uses a fairly old codebase as a launching-off point.
 The plan is to modernize it a bit, and then add functionality by allowing the user to specify more than one container to be packed, as well as perhaps library-ifying the main code so that you can wrap your own code around it more easily.
 Keep watching this space for details as they emerge.

 Caveat Emptor
 -------------
 This codebase is currently undergoing fairly sweeping changes.
 While we'll try our very best to always have compile-ready, working code here, no guarantees of any sort are made.
-Currently the visualizer only runs using the windows-only code & binary supplied the [project this one was forked from](https://github.com/wknechtel/3d-bin-pack).
+Currently the visualizer only runs using the windows-only code & binary supplied by the [project this one was forked from](https://github.com/wknechtel/3d-bin-pack).
 The visualizer in this fork is slated to be rewritten using OpenGL, and will be cross-platform.

 Usage
 -----